-We cannot comment on your thinking, behaviors or feelings about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by any of the available options.
+We cannot comment on your thinking or feelings related to this topic, since you indicated (by choosing "neither") that you did not find yourself represented by any of the available options.

-The sustainability challenges we are facing are largely new, and as COVID-19 taught us, increasingly situations arise for which we don't have previous experience or science on which to rely.
-We have become more aware of the complexity of our challenges, and we are skeptical of simplistic solutions.
+That said, the sustainability challenges we are facing are largely new, and as COVID-19 taught us, increasingly situations arise for which we don't have previous experience or science on which to rely.
+We have become more aware of the complexity of our challenges, and we are skeptical of the effectiveness of simplistic solutions.

-However this also requires entry into uncharted territories.
+However, this also requires entry into uncharted territories.
 Resilience calls for flexibility in adapting to new situations, and this entails innovating and experimenting.
 Having no plans or blueprints to follow may be unsettling, and the only choice is to take some risks.